We look at what you can do with a spare room to ensure you’re making the most out of it in this two-minute read.

 Note, if you are a tenant you will need to check your tenancy agreement as you may require consent from your landlord to attach any fixtures and fitting to the walls or ceiling.

-We’ve been advising people to make the most of their Preston, South Ribble and Chorley homes since 2012, and we’re here to answer any questions you may have.
+We’ve been advising people to make the most of their Preston, Leyland and Chorley homes since 2012, and we’re here to answer any questions you may have.